 The possibilities for creative projects and activities involving the iPad in K-2 classrooms are endless.
 For example, Solmson implements a digital storytelling project where students read a story and then come up with their own version of that story.
 Solmson records her students’ voices over their illustrations, helping each student create his/her own digital story.
 “The kids love this project and feel free proud of what they have accomplished,” she said.
 The Core Education study reported the success of similar projects, noting that “the iPad provided children with another avenue in the curriculum for exploring creativity.
 Many of the apps were designed for creating stories, incorporating visuals and audios that the children could produce themselves.”

-Solmson also has a math center in her classroom where students can play various math apps like Top It or Line ‘em Up for about ten minutes at a time.
+Solmson also has a math center in her classroom where students can play various math apps like Line ‘em Up for about ten minutes at a time.
 Some apps, like Kindergarten Math Standards, have the option for students to play in groups, allowing districts to maximize app licenses and teach students skills like collaboration and critical thinking.

 In fact, some of the most enlightening findings about iPad use in early education has surrounded the social aspect of classroom technology. iPads as a Literacy Teaching Tool in Early Childhood, an article in The International Journal of Education in Mathematics, Science and Technology, found that “…using the iPad frequently becomes a social activity for young children as they often talk and work together while using the tool.
 It is possible that the mobility of the iPad contributes to the socialization that takes places, because children can see the screens of other children easily and can manipulate the touchscreen in groups.”